 - biogeochemistry of terrestrial ecosystems, particularly the ecosystem carbon dynamics under changing climatic conditions,

-- greenhouse gas fluxes in forest ecosystems,
+- greenhouse gas fluxes in natural and agro-ecosystems,

 - adaptations of plants to the environment and changing environmental conditions,